-For 20 years, he has represented workers against some of the largest companies in various unpaid wage lawsuits, including cases involving unpaid pre- and post-shift screenings, tip credit disputes, employee misclassification disputes, regular rate miscalculation claims, independent contractor misclassification disputes, claims for compensation for working off-the-clock, fluctuating workweek disputes, claims for unpaid meal periods, and claims for unpaid waiting and travel time, amongst other unpaid wage claims.
+For 20 years, he has represented workers against some of the largest companies in various unpaid wage disputes, including cases involving unpaid pre- and post-shift screenings, tip credit disputes, overtime misclassification disputes, regular rate miscalculation claims, independent contractor misclassification disputes, claims for compensation for working off-the-clock, fluctuating workweek disputes, claims for unpaid meal periods, and claims for unpaid waiting and travel time, amongst other unpaid wage claims.

 Throughout his career, he has recovered hundreds of millions in settlements and verdicts for his clients.
 The Mayor of the City of Lancaster, California has commended Mr. Foty and stated: “Don J. Foty demonstrated excellence in trial advocacy,” “through outstanding legal prowess, Mr. Foty achieved for his client, an equitable remedy noteworthy of recognition,” and “Mr. Foty exemplified the skill of a true litigator through defense of his client.”